 Swiss Travel Pass

 - The Swiss Travel Pass is a straightforward, all encompassing pass that can be used for free travel on trains, boats, and buses in Switzerland.
 It also includes some mountain excursions (with a 50% discount on many mountain railways that aren’t covered), trips on premium panoramic trains, public transportation in 90 urban areas, and admission to over 500 museums.
 I loved how comprehensive it was and never having to worry about buying individual tickets.
+For more information, read my Swiss Travel Pass Guide and review.

 - You can choose a Swiss Travel Pass that is valid for 3, 4, 8, or 15 consecutive days.